-On the edge of a lush, green field in Southern India, a woman smiles as she talks into a camera.
-The shades of pink in her saree shine brilliantly in the bright sunlight.
-With her husband standing nearby, she speaks with an eerie calm about the small row of graves that lie a few feet away in the dark cool of the shade.
+On the edge of a lush, green field in Southern India, a woman smiles as she speaks into a camera.
+The varying shades of pink in her saree shine brilliantly in the sunlight.
+With her husband standing nearby, she speaks with an eerie calm about the tiny graves that lie a few feet away beneath the dark canopy of a row trees.

 Unfazed by the gruesomeness of her tale, she continues: “I would kill and bury it …I killed eight girl children.”

 In a culture driven by a deeply entrenched bias for boys, this woman was prepared to kill until she gave birth to one.
 If she had been given access to prenatal testing and abortion, she likely would have ended the lives of her girls in the womb.
 Societies with strong preferences for male children (like China and India) routinely use infanticide and abortion to eliminate unwanted girls.
 What is startling is that this occurs at every level of society, educated as well as poor.
 Improvements in the availability of prenatal testing have dramatically increased the likelihood of abortion being used for such discriminatory reasons.
 Calling it gendercide, the United Nations reports that as many as 126 million girls are missing across the globe.
 A documentary on the subject observes that the three most dangerous words in the world today are “it’s a girl.”

 Here in the US, there has been a growing awareness of the dangerous link between abortion and discrimination.
 At least 10 states have passed legislation that would ban abortion based on race, sex, and/or disability.
 These bans intend to forestall here the kind of discrimination happening around the world.